bbauska/UC-Davis-JS-Basics/readme.md

   alt="Move to script.js and link at bottom of body in index.html." />
 </p>

-Over here, I'm going to remove that stuff and instead up here, just link src equals script.js, it even pops up there in my menu.
+Over here, I&apos;m going to remove that stuff and instead up here, just link src equals script.js, it even pops up there in my menu.
 I still need this closing tag, but I can move it up there.
 That should work just as well.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->